-Michael Prokle, PhD, data science professional and lecturer for Northeastern University’s analytics and enterprise intelligence graduate programs, shares his insight on the impact of data science on the future of supply chain management.
+Michael Prokle, PhD, data science professional and lecturer for Northeastern University’s analytics and applied machine intelligence graduate programs, shares his insight on the impact of data science on the future of supply chain management.

 A New Era of Supply Chain Management

 Supply chain management saw tremendous progress in the ‘90s, driven by academic research and large corporations like Walmart and Procter & Gamble.
 While some companies are still on their way to implementing best practices, the global supply chain is already undergoing another major transformation enabled by Big Data and powered by data science teams using advanced technologies like artificial intelligence, blockchain, and robotics.

 These promising advancements—often marked and summarized by terms like “Industry 4.0,” “Supply Chain 4.0,” and “Supply Chain Digitization”—promise to shorten replenishment and lead times, fully automate demand forecasting, lower inventories, and improve on-time production and delivery.

 In short, these advancements intend to make the supply chain more agile, predictable, and cost-efficient for organizations, leading to overall higher profitability and competitiveness.

 Take an Interdisciplinary Approach to an Ever-Evolving Field